 The Charter has four main goals.
 First, the charter will provide recommendations and policy strategies for local, national and international decision-makers and mega-event managers, from bidding through post-event stages.
 It will respond to the lack of clear and concise guidelines for cities on if/how to best utilise these events to appreciate their heritage and historic places without putting them at risk.
-The expertise of the Associate Partners of the HOMEE project and of policy makers involved in past and future events will be crucial to detailing the complexities of mega-events and how to best plan and implement them within heritage-rich contexts.
+The expertise of the Associate Partners of the HOMEE project and of policy makers involved in past and future events will be crucial to detailing the complexities of mega-events.
 Secondly, for local citizens, NGOs, heritage owners and SMEs the charter will suggest recommendations on how they can politically and technically contribute to their city's heritage while deciding about bidding for a mega-event, in the planning process and while phasing out from it.

+1 The full text can be found online and downloaded from here.
 Third and more generally, the Charter will highlight the specific threats to be aware of and proposals to develop more conscious and long-term city strategies, cultural and tourism policies that do not neglect local needs and priorities, avoiding the standardisation of heritage places that is becoming more diffused, also via festivalisation and mega-events.
-Finally, thanks to the endorsement of its Associate Partners and network, the Charter will propose recommendations for international bodies in charge of mega-events to consider in their information packs for bidders, in selecting more heritage-sensitive projects and in their own future reforms.
-These recommendations will directly focus on the role of heritage within mega-events that might have a strong cultural dimension or not.
+Finally, thanks to the endorsement of its Associate Partners and network, the Charter will propose recommendations for international bodies in charge of megaevents to consider in their information packs for bidders, in selecting more heritage-sensitive projects and in their own future reforms.
+These recommendations will directly focus on the role of heritage within megaevents that might have a strong cultural dimension or not.